NBISweden/knowledgetransfercrashcourses/SnakemakeCrashCourse/README.md

 ```
 " sbatch -J {cluster.name} -A {cluster.account} -p {cluster.partition} -n {cluster.n} -t {cluster.time} {cluster.other}"
 ```
+The wildcards will be substituted for the corresponding setting in the cluster config file (e.g., `{cluster.partition} = core`)

 ### Other very useful options